The Indoor Mold Is An Early Warning Device

 Identification of airborne fungal spores to species can only be accomplished by an experienced mycologist.
 Similarly, spore trap analysis requires considerable skill and experience on the part of the analyst to identify spores accurately, and to differentiate them from other airborne particulate.
 In most cases identification of airborne fungal spores by direct microscopic examination is limited to genus.
 In some cases identification of spores to specific genus is difficult.
 A good spore trap analyst requires several years of experience.
 A recent multi-laboratory comparative study of spore trap analyses found that only 75% of commercial accredited labs could consistently identify correctly Cladosporium spores and only 50% could identify Aspergillus/Penicillium-like spores consistently.
 The level of experience required for species identification or spore trap analysis cannot be attained in a short time, and it cannot easily be acquired by individuals lacking advanced training in mycology or plant pathology.

 Mold & Bacteria Consulting Laboratories is accredited by CALA to the Internationally recognized ISO/IEC 17025:2005.
-For a full scope of accredited tests click Scope of Accreditation.

 What Is Deemed Acceptable Indoor Airborne Mold Spore Levels In Ontario?